 In general, pesticides allowed for organic production may kill a smaller percentage of the pest population, could have a shorter residual, and may be quickly broken down in the environment.
+Microbial-based products often have a shorter shelf life than other products, so be sure to use them by the expiration date.
 Read the pesticide label carefully to determine if water pH or hardness will negatively impact the pesticide's effectiveness.
 Use of a surfactant may improve organic pesticide performance.
-OMRI lists adjuvants on their website under Crop Management Tools and Production Aids (Reference 9).
+OMRI lists adjuvants on their website (Reference 9).
 Regular scouting and accurate pest identification are essential for effective pest management.
 Thresholds used for conventional production may not be useful for organic systems because of the typically lower percent mortality and shorter residual of pesticides allowed for organic production.
 When pesticides are needed, it is important to target the most vulnerable stages of the pest.
-Thoroughly cover plant surfaces, especially in the case of insecticides, since many must be ingested to be effective.
 The use of pheromone traps or other monitoring or prediction techniques can provide an early warning for pest problems, and help effectively focus scouting efforts.
+When using pesticides, be sure you have sufficient coverage to provide adequate control.
+Consult the pesticide label for guidance.